jmares/automate_boring_stuff_python/README.md

 The Word part was better, but I can't think of a use for it so I want through it quickly.

 This book is good, but not in the same league as the *Python Crash Course* and I feel like I have already spend to much time on this book.
 Still there are some (potential) interesting chapters ahead.

+### Chapter 16: Working with CSV Files and JSON Data

+April 1, 2021

+The CSV example project is to remove the header from csv files, without checking if there even is a header.

+For the example JSON project, you have to sign up for an API key.
+I have been working with JSON COVID19 data a lot lately without hving to sign up for a key, so I skipped this part.